troubalex/11ty-blog/site/index.md

 I'm Alexandra.

-I lead product and development at [VIBBIO](https://vibbio.com), an Oslo-based video startup.
-I've worn many hats but I'm still mostly me.
+I am a woman of many talents but right now I am most useful at [BRYTER](https://bryter.com) where I shape product for lawyers.
+At lunch, I sit with the engineers, and I marvel at the designers but I don't get their jokes.

 This is my blog, a random collection of thoughts and contradictions.